Daniele410/YourCarYourWay_BE-FE/README.md

 # YourCarYourWay Project

 Welcome to the **YourCarYourWay** project!
 This repository contains both the frontend and backend components of the application.
+The application also leverages real-time communication through WebSockets to keep users updated on the status of their vehicles.

 ## Project Structure